Addiction at Work

 The line of work ranks second in “past-month illicit drug use”, third in “past-year substance use” disorder rates, and fourth in heavy alcohol use.

-Employees abuse a variety of drugs for many differing reasons.
+Employees misuse a variety of drugs for many differing reasons.
 These professions receive the most attention for celebrity overdoses and visits to rehab.
-However, the industry’s larger non-celebrity or behind-the-scenes workforce is just as likely to suffer from alcohol and drug abuse as their famous counterparts.
+However, the industry’s larger non-celebrity or behind-the-scenes workforce is just as likely to suffer from alcohol and drug misuse as their famous counterparts.

 Risk factors in the industry include long hours, high turnover, high-pressure jobs, young workers, and workplace cultures conducive to illicit drug use.